 - Vegetable oil

-- Corn tartar sauce for serving (recipe follows)
+- Tartar sauce for serving recipe follows

 - Place the potato cubes in a medium saucepan and cover with cold water by 1 inch.
 Bring to a boil over a high flame, then simmer until the potatoes are fork tender, about 20 minutes, depending on the size of your pot/pan.
 Drain the potato and shake out all the water.
 You want the potato mixture to be pretty dry.
 Transfer the potatoes to a large mixing bowl and mash with a fork until most of the chunks are broken down.
 Allow to cool completely - you can stick the bowl in the fridge to speed this up.